Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

             :width: 40%
             :alt: screen showing actions to update baker pool status

     #.
 You can use the sliders to update the baker commission rates or type in the percentage you want for your commission rates, if desired.
+This is the percentage you wish to earn from delegators to your pool when you have produced a block.
+Delegators can use this information when choosing a pool.
 Click **Continue**.

     #.
 Update the baker pool metadata URL, if desired.
 Click **Continue**.